We could only think. This isn’t happening…

 “After almost a year of preparation and hard work, we just finished the first bungalows.
-We turned a dream into a freediving centre and a dive centre into a beautiful sports resort.
-Finally, we were ready to accommodate our guests ourselves.
+We turned a dream into a freediving center and a dive center into a beautiful sports resort.
+Finally, we were ready to accommodate our guests.

 But after exactly two days (!!!) of finishing the first bungalows, the Philippines went into lockdown.
-Having dealt with cancellations for weeks already, now the country closed and no tourist could enter the Philippines anymore, and Panglao was running empty.
+Having already dealt with cancellations for weeks, the country was closed, no tourists could enter the Philippines anymore, and Panglao was running empty.

 Dear freedivers – and future freedivers!

-We just wanted to answer some questions about how things are going during this season of COVID-19 and current shutdowns.
+We just wanted to answer some questions about how we deal with COVID-19.
 First of all;

-Thank you for your messages and support, we are all healthy, the centre and resort are still open, we’re still fulfilling orders, and we continue to assist our customers with questions.
+Thank you for your messages and support.
+We are all healthy, and the dive center and resort remain open.
+We are fulfilling orders – both online and in Panglao, and we continue to assist our customers with questions.

-Even though the global tourist and freediving industry took a severe beating, it’s important to note that we’ve worked hard.
-We are still open, running courses and we’re financially healthy.
-We are more than ready to welcome you, our guests back here in Panglao.
+Even though the global tourist and freediving industry took a severe beating, it’s important to note that we’ve worked incredibly hard during the entire pandemic.
+The Freedive Academy is open.
+We are running courses, have divers training daily, and came out of the pandemic financially healthy.
+On February 2022, the Philippines re-opened its borders to international tourists, and we are more than ready to welcome you, our guests, back here in Panglao.

-Furthermore, the National government of the Philippines and the local government of Panglao made a long set of new rules and regulations for businesses in the tourist industry – a 15-page document to be exact.
-We had different inspections from different local government institutes and on July 19th the honorary mayor Leonila Montero gave us as the first freediving centre in Panglao the official go-ahead for re-opening.
-After being out of the ocean for months, the remaining instructors, interns, and guests are training in open water again – we are all very happy!
+Furthermore, the National government of the Philippines and the local government of Panglao made a long set of new rules and regulations for businesses in the tourist industry – a 15-page document, to be exact.
+We had different inspections from different local government institutes.
+On July 19th 2020, the honorary mayor Leonila Montero gave us, as the first freediving center in Panglao, the official go-ahead for re-opening.
+We couldn’t go to the ocean for months.
+Still, ever since the go-ahead of the mayor, we have been open, running courses, working hard and dedicated for the moment the borders would open – and as expected – tourism has picked up quickly.
+We are having a great time here in beautiful Panglao.

 Q: When will you start training and running courses?

-Furthermore, now, almost every week, we have online freediving courses starting.
-If you plan on coming to Panglao for a recreational or professional freediving course, you can start from home.
-For the recreational freediving courses, we’ll certify you Theory Freediver, so you get access to the free dry-training programs as preparation for your visit to Panglao.
-The instructor courses we run are fully remote and partly remote for those visiting us later this year.
+Furthermore, almost every week, we have online freediving courses starting.
+You can start from home if you plan to visit Panglao for a recreational or professional freediving course.
+We’ll certify you as Theory Freediver for the recreational freediving courses so that you can access the free dry-training programs in preparation for your visit to Panglao.
+The remote instructor courses are mostly Wave 2 crossovers from other agencies, while some are Wave 3 instructor upgrades.

 Q: Are orders still shipped out?